FireChickenProductivity/MouseControlChicken/README.md

 (mouse_control_chicken_coordinates) (mouse control chicken grid action, such as tap, brush, etc): Narrows the grid and display around the specified position, performs the specified action, and then re-expands the grid and display.

 (mouse control chicken grid action) here: Performs the specified action using the middle of the grid as the position and then re-expands the grid and display.

+### Default Grid Options

+#### double alphabet numbers
+Offers a primary 52 by 52 grid with a secondary recursively narrowable 1-9 grid around each position.
+The primary grid coordinates are based on uppercase and lower case letters in the english alphabet.
+Lowercase letters are referred to with the user.letter capture's phonetic alphabet.
+Uppercase letters are referred to with the user.mouse_control_chicken_uppercase_letter talon list generated within the data directory in the uppercase_letters.talon-list file.
+A position on the primary grid is dictated with the letter corresponding to the vertical followed by the letter corresponding to the horizontal.
+Positions on the primary grid may be utilized without referencing the secondary.
+Numbers between 1 and 9 can optionally be used at the end of the position for more fine grained mouse control equivalent to utilizing a one to nine grid around the position on the primary grid.

+#### one to nine
+Divides the screen into 9 squares.
+1 is the top left square.
+2 is the top middle square.
+3 is the top right square.
+4 is the middle left square.
+5 is the middle square.
+6 is the middle right square.
+7 is the bottom left square.
+8 is the bottom middle square.
+9 is the bottom right square.
+Positions can be referred to with a sequence of numbers between 1 and 9.
+The resulting position is determined by taking the square given by the first number, dividing it into 9 squares like before, and then picking the square specified by the second number.
+The process repeats until all the numbers are used.
+The final position is the middle of the last square chosen.

+#### alphabet numbers
+Works the same as the double alphabet numbers grid but only offers the lower case letters on the primary grid.

+#### alphabet
+A single alphabet grid offering the primary grid system of the alphabet numbers grid but without the secondary grid.

+#### double alphabet
+A double alphabet grid offering the primary grid system of the double alphabet numbers grid but without the secondary grid.

+### Display Options